GyulyVGC/sniffnet/README.md

 ## User manual

-If you want to learn more, it’s recommended to check out the [Sniffnet Wiki](https://github.com/GyulyVGC/sniffnet/wiki), a **comprehensive manual** to help you thoroughly master the application, from basic setup to the most advanced functionalities. <br>
+Do you want to **learn more**? <br>
+Check out the [**Sniffnet Wiki**](https://github.com/GyulyVGC/sniffnet/wiki), a comprehensive manual to help you thoroughly master the application from a basic setup to the most advanced functionalities. <br>
-The wiki includes step-by-step guides, examples of usage, tips, and answers to frequently asked questions.
+The wiki includes step-by-step guides, examples of usage, tips, and answers to frequent questions.

 <p align="center">
 <a href="https://github.com/GyulyVGC/sniffnet/wiki" title="Sniffnet Wiki">